Shopping in Holetown

 “Something to suit every pocket” is a much over used phrase, but it really couldn’t be more accurate when it comes to shopping in Holetown.

-Just down the hill from Royal Westmoreland, Holetown, is one of the largest towns on the west coast of Barbados.
+Just down the hill from Fairways and the Royal Westmoreland golf course is Holetown, one of the largest towns on the west coast of Barbados.
 Smaller than the capital Bridgetown, but larger than nearby Speightstown, it is a great spot to do a wide variety of shopping.

 At one end of the shopping spectrum there are the ladies selling hand made bracelets and hair braids, along side the fisherman showing that morning’s catch on tables beside the road.
 Sitting in the shade of the trees they will happily call out and offer to braid hair, patting a small stool that appears to be held together with masking tape.
 Whilst also offering to sell an array of beaded bracelets and necklaces.